thaddeuskkr/osudrive/README.md

 # osu!drive
 **A simple application, in Node.js, to help to manage multiple osu! profiles when running on one drive.**
+This can also be used for other osu! servers, as osu! only uses one file for their game configuration.
+This allows you to easily switch between Bancho and other servers, without having to re-enter your username and password every time.

+### Features
+- New profile creation (based on osu!'s default settings)
+- Profile deletion
+- Multiple server support (passes arguments to osu!, therefore `-devserver` is passed)
+- Beautiful command line interface
+- Open source and secure (exe not digitally signed however)
+- Relatively small file size (only one executable, ~32.5MB)
+- Runs fast

 ### Download
 To download osu!drive, check the [Releases](https://github.com/thaddeuskkr/osudrive/releases) page.